ViktorNova/tornado-skeleton/README.md

 version.

 This means a local folder can
-be used to override any template files
+be used to override any template files.
+You can easily override this by setting a local build_templates folder or if you are running via CURL download one-liner set it to fetch from a different repository for overriding <code>BASE_GIT</code> in the ~/.build_env.config file.
+For example, if you wanted to use your own fork.

+Edit the config file.

+        ~/.build_env.config

+        BASE_GIT="https://github.com/<GIT USERNAME>/heroku-skeleton/tree/master"

 Activate virtual env